PurdueDualityLab/deepbugs-jr/README.md

 ```

 ### Code Corpus
 The original Deepbugs study produced a [code corpus](https://www.sri.inf.ethz.ch/js150) which we made use of in our reproduction study.
-[It] contains over 100,000 javascript source files and their corresponding AST source files.
+It contains over 100,000 javascript source files and their corresponding AST source files.
+These files allow us to have enough javascript to properly train our model.

-### AST Tokens & Word2Vec
+### Development Scripts
 ```mermaid
 classDiagram
     class ast_token_extractor